-The Five Hundred Year Archive is project of the NRF Chair in Archive and Public Culture, based in the History Department, University of Cape Town (www.apc.uct.ac.za).
+The Five Hundred Year Archive is project of the NRF Chair in Archive and Public Culture, based in the History Department, University of Cape Town.

-The exemplar deliberately draws material from diverse collection settings, covering a large range of disciplines and occurring in a variety of forms (amongst others, archaeology, botany, ethnology, ethnography, history, and oral memory).
-The different bodies of material were selected for the kinds of challenges and difficulties (amongst others, epistemological, discursive, political, practical, technical, financial and copyright) which they present to the establishment of a Five Hundred Year Archive.
+The FHYA produces exemplars and prototypes designed to show what is possible.
+It foregrounds the challenges and difficulties (amongst others, epistemological, discursive, political, practical, technical, financial and copyright) involved in establishing an archive for the five hundred years before European colonialism.
 The full range of problems which the FHYA attempts to address is discussed in a separate research paper. [link to come]

 For a detailed discussion of what the FHYA does CLICK HERE